cmaldikar/RetailAnalytics_AzurePipeline/README.md

 8. **Summary Output:**
    - Prints a success or error message based on the execution.

+### Jupyter Notebook (Extraction-Part1.ipynb)

+The Jupyter Notebook (`Extraction-Part1.ipynb`) contains the extraction logic for retrieving data from the On-prem MySQL database.
+It includes interactive code cells and explanations for each step of the extraction process.

+Make sure to run the notebook in a Jupyter environment with the required dependencies installed.

+### Jupyter Notebook (Transformation (1).ipynb)

+The Jupyter Notebook (`Transformation (1).ipynb`) contains the transformation logic for processing and modifying the extracted data.
+It includes interactive code cells and explanations for each step of the transformation process.

+Make sure to run the notebook in a Jupyter environment with the required dependencies installed.

 ### Azure Data Factory Pipeline

 The Azure Data Factory pipeline (`data_factory_pipeline.json`) orchestrates the process of copying data from Azure Blob Storage to Azure Synapse Analytics.